 Where to stay: Silver Falls State Park, Oregon Garden Resort, Silverton Inn & Suites

 Oregon’s Capital City

 Fun fact: The 22-foot-tall Gold Man statue atop the Oregon State Capitol in Salem is a symbol of Oregon’s pioneering spirit.
 There’s plenty of that to be found in Oregon’s capital city — not just the political center of the state but rich with culture, heritage and history with easy access to the Willamette River.
-Within minutes you can go from admiring public art to sipping a pint at a craft brew pub like Xicha Brewing — the first Latino-owned brewery in the state — and spots along the Salem Ale & Cider Trail.
+Within minutes you can go from admiring public art to sipping a pint at a craft brew pub like Xicha Brewing — the first Latino-owned brewery in the state.
 Here you can take a leisurely trip through the Marion Farm Loop that spans from Donald to Jefferson, stopping to nosh, nibble, sip and play as you like.
 The city’s parks are impressive too, with 29 miles of trails at Minto-Brown Island Park and a handcrafted carousel at Riverfront Park.
 Though the capitol tours are on hold right now, you can still pay homage to the city history with a walk through the 1854 Salem Pioneer Cemetery or a visit to the Willamette Heritage Center, featuring 14 historic structures and research library on a five-acre campus.